maarten-pennings/6502/3eeprom/README.md

 ![AT28C16 vs AT28C64](AT28Cxx.png)

 Note that we have problems for two pins: NC/VIN and A11/nWE.
 If we can believe the datasheet, the NC is really not connected, so wiring VIN should not be a problem.
-For the A1/nWE we need a simple mux that we can make with one quad-NAND.
+For the A11/nWE we need a simple mux - we can make one with a single quad-NAND.

 To be continued...